davharris/als-prognosis/presentation-script.md

 # How do we use this for prediction?

 Okay, so we get ten of these time series for each patient, but how do we use them for prediction?
+There's a lot of structure here, since we're trying to make 10 different kinds of predictions for each patient over time.
+It's not really clear how we'd squeeze all of this into something like a random forest.

+# Logistic regression / ordered logit

 # App